-About KFVS 12KFVS began broadcasting on October 3, 1954 and aired an analog signal on VHF channel 12.
-It was owned by broadcasting pioneer Oscar C. Hirsch who had signed-on the area's first radio station, KFVS radio (AM 960, now KZIM) in his radio shop in 1925.
-The KFVS call letters were randomly assigned by then-Secretary of Commerce, Herbert Hoover.
-At the start, channel 12 did not have any video cameras.
-Instead, its first broadcast showed slides of its new transmitter tower that was under construction at the time.
-Channel 12 was housed along with its radio sister until 1968 when it moved to its present location on Broadway Avenue.
-Hirsch sold the station to AFLAC in 1979 earning a handsome return on his investment of 54 years earlier.
+About KFVS 12On October 3, 1954, KFVS began transmitting an analog signal on VHF channel 12.
+It was owned by Oscar C. Hirsch, a broadcasting pioneer who had signed on the area's first radio station, KFVS radio (AM 960, now KZIM), at his radio shop in 1925.
+Herbert Hoover, then-Secretary of Commerce, awarded the KFVS call letters at random.
+Channel 12 did not have any video cameras at first.
+Instead, its initial broadcast featured slides of its new transmitter tower, which was being built at the time.
+Channel 12 shared a building with its radio sibling until 1968, when it relocated to its current site on Broadway Avenue.
+Hirsch sold the station to AFLAC in 1979, receiving a good return on his 54-year investment.

 AFLAC sold its entire broadcasting operation, including KFVS, to a company led by the Retirement Systems of Alabama in 1997.
 A few months later, it merged with Ellis Communications to establish Raycom Media.
 On its third digital subchannel, KFVS carried The Tube Music Network (a 24-hour digital music video channel), which terminated operations on October 1, 2007.